50 Abandoned Houses That Would Look Great Restored

 If you think these abandoned houses look cool now, just imagine them restored!

 Castle Fit for a Noble

 This property likely held some one of noble class at some time.
 It’d be a real wonder if it got restored to what it used to be.
-Check out these 31 other homes hiding secrets.

 It’s already got that rustic farmhouse charm that everyone’s after so this little, abandoned house in a Norwegian village would look amazing restored.
 You can get after it by creating a rustic barn wood door real quick.

 This house looks like a scene in the prairies of the heartland.
 Imagine watching a storm roll in from the front porch if this home got fixed up.
 One of the most immediate fixes would need to be the roof.
 Find out the 15 silent signs your roof is failing.